nixworks/public/news/2011/08/4/index.md

 _Context: Haiti, Tropical Storm Emily_

 ### [The Japanese government led by Prime Minister Naoto Kan announces that it is firing three senior bureaucrats responsible for nuclear energy policy as a result of the Fukushima Daiichi nuclear disaster earlier this year. ](/news/2011/08/4/the-japanese-government-led-by-prime-minister-naoto-kan-announces-that-it-is-firing-three-senior-bureaucrats-responsible-for-nuclear-energy.md)
-_Context: Fukushima Daiichi nuclear disaster, Japanese government, Naoto Kan, Prime Minister, nuclear power_
+_Context: Fukushima Daiichi nuclear disaster, Japanese government, Naoto Kan, Prime Minister of Japan, nuclear power_

 ### [Fourteen states in the Southern United States are on a heat alert with several dozen deaths since July as part of a heat wave. ](/news/2011/08/4/fourteen-states-in-the-southern-united-states-are-on-a-heat-alert-with-several-dozen-deaths-since-july-as-part-of-a-heat-wave.md)
 The National Weather Service chief calls it a heat wave more intense than any he can recall.
 It&#39;s particularly bad in Texas, where high electricity use triggered power outages Thursday.